Exploits of a mom (from XKCD) https://xkcd.com/327/

 • If you worked with a partner but wrote separate code, indicate the collaboration but that you have different submissions.
 Indicate this in both the code and on the submission.
 Each of you should upload your own solution, and each of you will get a separate grade.

-• Collect all your code files into a single zip file and upload that zip, rather than a bunch of separate files.
+• Collect all your code files into a single zip file and upload that zip, rather than many separate files.

 Late policy